DawnVespero/TheBlackSunLodge/Songs/The Broken Wheel.md

 *__The Broken Wheel__* is a song originally released on Coil’s 1987 album [[Gold is the Metal (with the Broadest Shoulders)]].
 From the liner notes:

-> These sections were recorded and mixed by Coil and [[J.G.
+> These sections were recorded and mixed by Coil and [[Songs/J.G.
 Thirlwell|Jim Thirlwell]].
 It was originally intended that a 12” extended version of this, our firstproper Coil song, should be released.
 This never happened, and eventually, a shorter, more compact version of [[The Wheel]] appeared on the obscure [[Some Bizzare Records|Some Bizzare]]/EMI compilation *If You Can’t Please Yourself, You Can’t Please Your Soul*, where it never received the attention we think it deserved. [^1]

 ## Lyrics